asfoury/projmag/summaries/sprint9.md

 time.
 I reviewed two pull requests.
 I did not start looking at an AR API.

 ## Paul
+This week, I started implementing Dependency Injection, using the Dagger Hilt framework.
+I spend most of the time reading the documentation, as some stuff were not introduced in the last semester project.
+Then I began modifying the tests of two activities, using these new DI.
+Next week, I hope to continue working on this.

 ## Overall Team